CQX96/CQX96-Linux/Documentation/admin-guide/media/index.rst

   FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-  For more details see the file COPYING in the source distribution of Linux.
+  For more details see the file COPYING in the source distribution of CQX96.